r5valkyrie/docs/docs/mrvn-radiant.md

 ## Chapter 4: Materials
 ## Chapter 5: Decals
 ## Chapter 6: Gizmos
-## Chapter 7: The Brush Tool
-## Chapter 8: The Terrain Tool
+## Chapter 7 The Terrain Tool
-## Chapter 9: Getting Started On Your First Map
+## Chapter 8: Getting Started On Your First Map
 =======================================================================

 # How To Compile MRVN-Radiant (Windows)